dronemist/COL226-assignments/Assignment 0/README.md

 sub b1 b2;;
 ```
 ### Quotient:
+Division has been implemented keeping in mind the Ocaml division of standard integers.
+The quotient has a negative sign if dividend and divisor are of opposite signs.
 Type: div: bigint -> bigint -> bigint
 Function call:
 ```
 div b1 b2;;
 ```
 ### Remainder.
+Division has been implemented keeping in mind the Ocaml division of standard integers.
+The remainder has the same as that of the divident.
 Type: sub: bigint -> bigint -> bigint
 Function call:
 ```